ansible-collections/community.general/README.md

+# Community General Collection

 [![Run Status](https://api.shippable.com/projects/5e664a167c32620006c9fa50/badge?branch=master)](https://app.shippable.com/github/ansible-collections/community.general/dashboard) [![Codecov](https://img.shields.io/codecov/c/github/ansible-collections/community.general)](https://codecov.io/gh/ansible-collections/community.general)

-# Ansible Collection: community.general

 This repo contains the `community.general` Ansible Collection.

-The collection includes the modules and plugins supported by Ansible community.
+The collection includes many modules and plugins supported by Ansible community which are not part of more specialized community collections.

-## Installation and Usage

-### Installing the Collection from Ansible Galaxy
+## Tested with Ansible

+Tested with the current Ansible 2.10 release and the current development version of Ansible.

+We do not actively test against Ansible 2.9, but the collection should be mostly functional with 2.9 as well.
+Ansible versions before 2.9.10 are not supported.

+## External requirements

+Some modules and plugins require external libraries.
+Please check the requirements for each plugin or module you use in the documentation to find out which requirements are needed.

+## Included content

+Please check the included content on the [Ansible Galaxy page for this collection](https://galaxy.ansible.com/community/general).

+## Using this collection

 Before using the General community collection, you need to install the collection with the `ansible-galaxy` CLI: